frnsys/grotto/readme.md

 > Another quotation
 ```

-This also includes a script to make citing these notes easier.
+This also includes a script to make citing these notes easier, available after compiling the note to HTML and viewing in a browser (e.g. with [`nom`](https://github.com/frnsys/nom)).
 When you copy a note, a markdown footnote reference will be added to the clipboard data.

 For example, say you copy `Some more notes`.
 The clipboard data will be `Some more notes [^03cf0]`.